1kvsn/node-chat-app/README.md

 // upcoming
  - add a list of currently active chat rooms in the join page with dropdown above join button.
- - show the room name within a room
- - leave room button
  - add incoming message sound
  - allow making a secret room ( should not showup in room dropdown)